-The memex is an archiving tool that offers a user interface similar to git's.
-It is what I built to archive my administrative files as well as old projects and full copies of code repositories.
+The memex is a secure archiving tool that offers a user interface similar to git's.

 Memex archives are composed of encrypted segments that can safely be synced among a group of machines and shared with mainstream storage providers such as rsync.net or Google drive.
 This way, personal files are shared, archived, and backed up without being revealed.
 Memex archives are not tied to a specific storage provider and are easy to relocate, should the need arise (e.g., lower costs or unreliable infrastructure).

 The data layer of the memex tool is provided by sdar, a secure deduplicated archive management tool.
 Sdar is a generic content-addressed database that stores the data encrypted.
 Values in an sdar archive can be as large as multiple petabytes.
 Random access in archives and values is possible and efficient.

 Using memex is not just yet a walk in the park.
 If you want to give it a shot, the instructions below should get you started.
 Most memex subcommands accept a -h flag that concisely explains their usage.

 Start by getting the source code and compiling it; GNU make, a C11 compiler and a bare Go installation should suffice to build everything.
 Then, create an archive key and initialize a new repository.